 2. The country is extremely safe

-Despite not knowing the language and often having no clue what was going on, I didn’t feel unsafe in China once.
-Crime levels are incredibly low; this is partially to do with the controversial government and the death penalty being rife, meaning that would-be criminals just don’t commit crimes because they know that they can’t get away with it.
+Despite not knowing the language and often having no clue what was going on, I didn’t feel unsafe in China.
+Not once.
+Crime levels are incredibly low; this is partially to do with the controversial government and the death penalty being rife.
+Would-be criminals don’t commit crimes because they know that they just can’t get away with it.

 That being said, the majority of the Chinese are very decent people, and you’d be hard-pushed to find many wannabe criminals among them.
 This makes the crime rate of China very low, even against tourists.
 There are the occasional pickpocketing incidents in busy cities, but even that can be very easily avoided by making sure you don’t have your valuable objects on show.